usgo/agagd/docs/readme.md

 $ python manage.py runserver
 ~~~

+### development needs
+1. It'd really help if we had a sanitized version of the database we could use,
+with shuffled AGAIDs, random names & chapters, and a few sample tournaments.

 ### Roadmap

 1. Get a basic set of models & views working with the existing DB.
+Check!
 2. Focus on the views around viewing player cards and their game history
 3. Get the tournament/wall list re-creation features up.
-4. ...
+4. Style things up nice-like
 5. Declare victory
+6. extend to put a frontend on the ratings workings of Bresler et al.
+7. Provide online game submissions
+8. Document game submission protocol for use with other servers.

+### Deployment

+This needs some help.
+We'll need to diff the schema, figure out staging,
+and maybe some routing/networking magic with Steve.